archywillhe/0a-Jekyll/_posts/2015-08-06-boolean-satisfiability-problem-or-sat-in-5-minutes.md

   <script type="math/tex; mode=display"> x \in L \Leftrightarrow TM(x) = 1</script>

-  <p>So, by the formal defintion, <strong>the set of prime number is a decision problem</strong>.</p>
+  <p>So, by the formal definition, <strong>the set of prime number is a decision problem</strong>.</p>

   <p>Here $L$ is often referred to as <a href="https://en.wikipedia.org/wiki/Formal_language">a language over $\Sigma$</a>.</p>

   <p><sup>{2}</sup>: First proven by Cook in his 1971 paper, <a href="https://www.cs.toronto.edu/~sacook/homepage/1971.pdf"><em>The complexity of theorem-proving procedure</em></a>.
 It was later known as the <a href="https://en.wikipedia.org/wiki/Cook%E2%80%93Levin_theorem">Cook–Levin theorem</a>.</p>

-  <p><sup>{3}</sup>: By “pre-existing computers” I mean classical ones that don’t rely on quantum mechanics (for computation).
-The most efficient factorization algorithm we know of in the 21st century is the one described in <a href="http://arxiv.org/pdf/quant-ph/9508027v2.pdf">Shor’s 1995 paper</a>, a super-polynomial time algorithm that makes use of <a href="https://en.wikipedia.org/wiki/Quantum_Fourier_transform">quantum fourier transform</a>.
+  <p><sup>{3}</sup>: By “pre-existing computerese I mean classical ones that don’t rely on quantum mechanics (for computation).
+The most efficient factorization algorithm we know of in the 21st century is the one described in <a href="http://arxiv.org/pdf/quant-ph/9508027v2.pdf">Shor’s 1995 paper</a>, a super-polynomial time algorithm that makes use of <a href="https://en.wikipedia.org/wiki/Quantum_Fourier_transform">quantum Fourier transform</a>.
 The sad (or <a href="https://edwardsnowden.com/2014/01/04/penetrating-hard-targets-and-owning-the-net/">good</a>) news is that there yet exists a quantum computer powerful enough to have <a href="https://en.wikipedia.org/wiki/RSA_problem">any practical uses of the algorithm</a>.</p>

 </blockquote>
 </div>

 ###<small>1st minute</small>: What is the Boolean Satisfiability Problem? <small class="wordCount">334&nbsp;words</small>

-The **Boolean Satisfiability Problem** (or S<small>AT</small>) is the problem of determining if a proposition statement<sup>*</sup> is **satisfiabile**.
-A propositional statement is satisfiabile when it is possible to assign some true-false values for the variables in the statement such that the statement yields `True`.
-Othewise the statement is unsatisfiabile.
+The **Boolean Satisfiability Problem** (or S<small>AT</small>) is the problem of determining if a proposition statement<sup>*</sup> is **satisfiable**.
+A propositional statement is satisfiable when it is possible to assign some true-false values for the variables in the statement such that the statement yields `True`.
+Otherwise the statement is unsatisfiable.

 A propositional statement is simply a string made up of variables, brackets and these 3 symbols: